ltc-1982/Elk-Project-2020/README.md

 # Automated ELK Stack Deployment
 The files in this repository were used to configure the network depicted below.
-Note: The following image link needs to be updated.
-Replace diagram_filename.png with the name of your diagram image file.

 ![alt text][logo]